 While defining relevant data points is one common hurdle, making use of it is another.
 Only if companies manage to utilize data for building customer segments and actively shaping individual customer journeys, will they be able to benefit really from collecting data.

 Do You Need the Tools You Use?

 Just as it is with data, a lot of companies seem to collect tools too.
 But the same holds true in this case: You need to know why you’re using specific tools, which goals you need to achieve, and which issues you need to solve.
 There is a plethora of tools on the market promising everything under the sun.
 Companies are well advised to carefully assess their real needs as well as the tools already in place.
 In doing so, insights obtained from historical data are precious – numbers don’t lie.

 What’s the Perfect Team?

-Since CRM, marketing, and communications are becoming more and more intertwined, the need to align all customer touch points increases.
+Since CRM, marketing, and communications are becoming more and more intertwined, the need to align all customer touch points increases, according to Christian Ballies.
 This bawls for an overarching team or position which accounts for orchestrating campaigns and other efforts across channels.
 While channel-specific teams for email, social media, and other channels still have their right to exist, they need to be far more aligned than they are in most cases today.
 Moreover, shared resources like design and content creation are required across channels.
 Last but not least, reporting and data analysis play an important role when pursuing data-driven approaches.